vikram-sundar/FLIGHTED_public/README.md

 ## Citing FLIGHTED

-For now, please cite the MLSB paper, available here.
+For now, please cite the MLSB paper.